tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

 - it is the exogenous pathway that the economy must follow to limit the probability of reaching 1.5°C
 - it becomes the endoenous pathway if the world close the gap between current and needed invetments to finance transition to a low-carbon economy

-In this part, we will give a definition of a NZE with the carbon budget constraint and how to check if a decarbnoization pathway complies with a NZE.
+In this part, we will give a definition of a NZE with the carbon budget constraint and how to check if a decarbonization pathway complies with a NZE.
 Then, we will address the portfolio's decarbonization pathway, based on carbon intensity rather than absolute emissions.

 ### Carbon Budget Constraint

-A net zero emissions (NZE) scenario corresponds to an emissions scenario, which is compatible with a carbon budget corresponding to a certain objective of global warming mitigation.
+As stated by Barahhou et al. (2022), a net zero emissions (NZE) scenario corresponds to an emissions scenario, which is compatible with a carbon budget.
+The carbon budget defines the amount of CO2eq emissions produced over the time period $[t_0,t]$ for a given emissions scenario.
+The carbon budget corresponds to a certain objective of global warming mitigation.

 As an example, the IPCC (2018 {cite:p}`masson2018global`) gives an estimate of a remaining carbon budget of 580 GtC02eq for a 50% probability of limiting the warming to 1.5°C. The objective is to limit the global warming to 1.5°C while the corresponding carbon budget is 580 GTCO2eq.
 What is missing in this statement is the corresponding emissions scenario.
 We will see later how to determine a carbon pathway (or emission scenario) based on a carbon budget.

-A NZE scenario can then be defined by a carbon pathway that satisfies the following constraints (Roncalli et al., 2022 {cite:p}`barahhou2022net`):
+More formally, a NZE scenario can then be defined by a carbon pathway that satisfies the following constraints (Barahhou et al., 2022):

 \begin{equation}
 CB(t_0, 2050) \leq CB^+